 This MD&A contains certain forward-looking information and forward-looking statements, as defined in applicable securities laws (collectively referred to herein as "forward-looking statements").
 These statements relate to future events or the Company's future performance.
 All statements other than statements of historical fact are forward-looking statements.
-Often, but not always, forward-looking statements can be identified by the use of words such as "plan". "budget", "estimate", "continue", "project", "predict", "intend", "advance", "anticipate", "develop", or "believe", or variations of, or the negatives of, such words and phrases, or statements that certain actions, events or results "may", "could", "should" or "will" be taken, occur or be achieved.
-Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results to differ materially from those anticipated in such forwardlooking statements.
+Often, but not always, forward-looking statements can be identified by the use of words such as "plan", "estimate", "continue", "project", "opportunity", "intend", "advance", "potential", "develop", "define", "support", "propose", "typical", or variations of, or the negatives of, such words and phrases, or statements that certain actions, events or results "may", "could", "should", "would", or "will" be taken, occur or be achieved.
+Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results to differ materially from those anticipated in such forward-looking statements.
 The forward-looking statements in this MD&A speak only as of the date of this MD&A or as of the date specified in such statement.
-Such forward-looking statements include, without limitation, statements with respect to its expectations, strategies and plans for the Baker-Shasta and Oxide Peak projects, including the Company's planned and future exploration activities and the results thereof; whether the Shasta mineral resource remains open at depth and along strike; whether the Greater Shasta-Newberry exploration targets host mineralization of potential economic interest; TDG's ability to undertake follow-up exploration activities in 2023 and 2024 on targets identified as drill-ready targets and the outcomes of such work; estimated completion dates for certain milestones; the costs and timing of future exploration and development activities; and the future financial or operating performance and condition of the Company and its business, operations and properties, including expectations regarding liquidity and capital structure.
+Such forward-looking statements include, without limitation, statements with respect to its expectations, strategies and plans for the Baker, Greater Shasta, Mets and Oxide Peak projects, including the Company's planned and future exploration activities and the results thereof; TDG's ability to undertake follow-up exploration activities in 2025 on targets identified as drill-ready targets and the outcomes of such work: estimated completion dates for certain milestones: the costs and timing of future exploration and development activities; and the future financial or operating performance and condition of the Company and its business, operations and properties, including expectations regarding liquidity and capital structure.

-Forward-looking statements are not a guarantee of future performance and is based upon a number of estimates and assumptions of management in light of management's experience and perception of trends. current conditions and expected developments, as well as other factors that management believes to be relevant and reasonable in the circumstances, as of the date of this MD&A or as of the date specified in such statement including, without limitation, assumptions about: favourable equity and debt capital markets; the ability to raise any necessary additional capital on reasonable terms to advance the exploration and development of the Company's properties and assets; the timing and results of exploration and development programs; the geology of the Baker-Shasta project as set forth in the technical report titled "NI 43-101 Resource Estimate for the Shasta Deposit" dated June 30, 2022 (with an effective date of May 16, 2022), prepared by Sue Bird (P.Eng) of Moose Mountain Technical Services; the geology of the Oxide Peak project as set forth in the technical report titled "National Instrument 43-101 Technical Report on the Baker-Shasta-Oxide Peak Property" dated October 18, 2020 (with an effective date of October 18, 2020), prepared by SGDS-HIVE Geological; the accuracy of budgeted exploration, development, operational and administrative costs and expenditures; operating conditions being favourable such that the Company is able to operate in a safe, efficient and effective manner; political and regulatory stability; the receipt of governmental, regulatory and third party approvals, licenses and permits on favourable terms; obtaining required renewals for existing approvals; requirements under applicable laws; sustained labour stability; stability in financial and capital goods markets; and the Company's ability to acquire and retain key personnel.
+Forward-looking statements are not a guarantee of future performance and is based upon a number of estimates and assumptions of management in light of management's experience and perception of trends, current conditions and expected developments, as well as other factors that management believes to be relevant and reasonable in the circumstances, as of the date of this MD&A or as of the date specified in such statement including, without limitation, assumptions about: favourable equity and debt capital markets; the ability to raise any necessary additional capital on reasonable terms to advance the exploration and development of the Company's properties and assets; the timing and results of exploration and development programs; the geology of the Baker-Shasta project as set forth in the technical report titled "NI 43-101 The Toodoggone Portfolio and the 2023 Resource Estimate for the Shasta Deposit" dated June 14, 2023 (with an effective date of February 11, 2023); the accuracy of budgeted exploration, development, operational and administrative costs and expenditures; operating conditions being favourable such that the Company is able to operate in a safe, efficient and effective manner; political and regulatory stability; the receipt of governmental, regulatory and third party approvals, licenses and permits on favourable terms; obtaining required renewals for existing approvals; requirements under applicable laws; sustained labour stability; stability in financial and capital goods markets; and the Company's ability to acquire and retain key personnel.